-There have been many posts and articles written about the numbers of steps you need to pay attention to in moving your affiliate program from one network to either another network, an in-house network or a tracking technology partner.
+There have been many posts and articles written about the numbers of steps you need to pay attention to in moving your affiliate program from one network to either another network, an in-house network or a tracking technology partner, to prevent Broken Links.
 Most of the issues around planning and implementation have been amply explored by some of the best thinkers and writers in our industry.
-What has been little touched on has been the aftermath from moving networks.
+What has been little touched on has been the aftermath of moving networks.

-I recently heard an OPM state that their client having initially only allowed for 1 month overlap of the networks to migrate, then cut that to one week.
-Many of those affiliates may not have read the email informing them of the change in that time.
-It is important to allow sufficient overlap time of at least a month for affiliates to change their links from the old program to new tracking.
+I recently heard an OPM state that their client had initially only allowed for 1-month overlap of the networks to migrate, then cut that to one week.
+Many of those affiliates may not have read the email informing them of the change at that time.
+It is important to allow sufficient overlap time of at least a month for affiliates to change their links from the old program to the new tracking.